Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Introduction

 Popular chemogenomic approaches rely on machine learning algorithms, which have been widely employed for DTI prediction tasks due to their verified effectiveness \citep{Lo2018MachineDiscovery}.
 There are several machine learning strategies to handle DTI prediction \citep{Ezzat2018ComputationalSurvey}.
 Here, we focus on neighborhood approaches.
 These are typically straightforward and effective methods that are based on similarity functions \citep{Ding2013Similarity-basedReview}.
 Albeit rather simple, they are very promising.
 For instance, neighborhood information is often used to regularize matrix factorization tasks, leading to powerful DTI prediction methods \citep{Liu2016NeighborhoodPrediction}.
 Drug-drug similarities based on chemical structure and target-target similarities based on protein sequence are the most common types of information employed in DTI prediction tasks \citep{Ezzat2018ComputationalSurvey}.

-Many of the existing similarity-based methods follow the transductive learning scheme \citep{Mei2013Drug-targetNeighbors,vanLaarhoven2013PredictingProfile,Liu2016NeighborhoodPrediction,Liang2019ImprovedFactorization,Thafar2020DTiGEMS+:Techniques,Mohamed2020DiscoveringEmbeddings}, where test pairs are presented and used during the training process.
+Many of the existing similarity-based methods follow the transductive learning scheme \citep{Liu2016NeighborhoodPrediction,Mei2013Drug-targetNeighbors,vanLaarhoven2013PredictingProfile,Liang2019ImprovedFactorization,Thafar2020DTiGEMS+:Techniques,Mohamed2020DiscoveringEmbeddings}, where test pairs are presented and used during the training process.
 Every time new pairs arrive, the learning model has to be re-trained in order to perform predictions for them.
 This is computationally inefficient and substantially affects the scalability of such models, especially in cases where not all test pairs of drugs and targets can be gathered in advance.
-Here, we employ similarity-based approaches following the inductive learning scheme, which do not require re-training to perform predictions for new data.
+On the other hand, an inductive model is built upon a training dataset consisting of a drug set, a target set and their interactivity, and can predict any unseen drug-target pairs without re-training.
+Therefore, we employ similarity-based approaches following the inductive learning scheme, which is more flexible and effective to perform predictions for newly arrived test pairs.

 Furthermore, many false negative drug-target pairs are typically included in DTI training sets.
 These drug-target pairs are actually interacting, but the interactions have not yet been reported (detected) due to the complex and costly experimental verification process \citep{Shi2015PredictingClustering,Ezzat2017Drug-targetFactorization,Buza2017ALADIN:Prediction}.
 Hereafter, these interactions shall be called \emph{missing interactions}.
 When we treat the unverified DTIs as non-interacting, we inevitably lose valuable information and introduce noise to the data.
 Therefore, exploiting possible missing interactions is crucial for the DTI prediction approach \citep{Shi2015PredictingClustering,Pliakos2020Drug-targetReconstruction}.